ksmpartners/ernie/README.md

 Ernie Report Generator
 ============================================
-Welcome to the alpha release of Ernie, a [high performance](#gatling-performance-testing-) reporting engine.
+Welcome to the alpha release of Ernie, a [high performance](#gatling-performance-testing-), asynchronous reporting engine.
 Developers can integrate Ernie using an embedded [Java or Scala API](#embedded-api-), or deploy a [servlet](#ernie-server-) that exposes Ernie's features as a RESTful web service.

 ![alt text](ernie-small.png "Ernie Logo")